 The first step in the hardware test plan was to ensure that power was being received by all the components.
 For the window node, the team needed to ensure that the 6V supply from the wall was being received by the servomotor and at the input to the voltage regulator.
 From the voltage regulator, the output needed to be 3.3V which would be used to power the light sensor and microcontroller.
 The team used probes on a virtual bench in the NI lab to take the measurements.
-Figure 23: 6V Power Supply Verification shows the measurement for the 6V node.
+Figure shows the measurement for the 6V node.
 The measurement is slightly above the nominal output, but the percent error is 1.4%.
-Figure 24: 3.3V Power Supply Verification shows the measurement for the 3.3V node.
+Figure shows the measurement for the 3.3V node.
 The measurement is slightly below the nominal value, but the percent error is less than a single percentage point.

-Figure 23: 6V Power Supply Verification
+Figure 19: 6V Power Supply Verification

-Figure 24: 3.3V Power Supply Verification
+Figure 20: 3.3V Power Supply Verification

 For the remote node, a similar procedure was followed.
 Power was supplied directly to the PI, so the only node that needed to be tested was the 3.3V output pin which supplied power to the light sensor.
-The results from the measurement are shown in Figure 25: 3.3V Power Supply Verification (Remote)Error!
-Reference source not found.
+The results from the measurement are shown in Figure .
 The output is slightly above the nominal 3.3V, but the percent error is again less than a single percentage point.

-Figure 25: 3.3V Power Supply Verification (Remote)
+Figure 21: 3.3V Power Supply Verification (Remote)